Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/statements.md

 ## Expression Statements

 Expression statements are used to evaluate an [expression][expressions] exactly once.
 The results of this expression are ignored.
-Therefore, expression statements are only useful, if the expression has side effects.
+Therefore, expression statements are only useful if the expression has side effects.
 The following snippet demonstrates this by [calling][calls] the `print` function that prints the given string to the console:

 ```
 print("Hello, world!");